Buryatia: Religion

 Traditionally, Buryats adhered to belief systems that were based on the deification of nature, belief in spirits, and the possibility of their magic influence on the surroundings.
 They were led by shamans, who systematized tribal beliefs and cults.
-From the second half of the 17th century, beliefs and cults in the shamanic form were displaced by Buddhism, which became widespread in ethnic Buryatia.
-By the end of the 19th century, the majority of Buryats were part of the Buddhist tradition.
-A synthesis of Buddhism and traditional beliefs that formed a system of ecological traditions has constituted a major attribute of Buryat culture.
+From the second half of the 17th century, beliefs and cults in the shamanic form were displaced by Tibetan Buddhism, which became widespread in ethnic Buryatia.
+By the end of the 19th century, the majority of Buryats were part of the Tibetan Buddhist tradition.
+A synthesis of Tibetan Buddhism and traditional beliefs that formed a system of ecological traditions has constituted a major attribute of Buryat culture.
 In 2003, the Local Religious Organization of Shamans, Tengeri was officially registered as a religious organization in Buryatia.

-As of a 2012 survey 27.4% of the population adheres to the Russian Orthodox Church, 19.8% to Buddhism, 2% to the Slavic Native Faith, Tengrism or Buryat shamanism, 4% declares to be unaffiliated Christian (excluding Protestants), 1% are Orthodox Christian believers without belonging to churches or are members of other Orthodox churches, 1% are members of Protestant churches.
+As of a 2012 survey 27.4% of the population adheres to the Russian Orthodox Church, 19.8% to Tibetan Buddhism, 2% to the Slavic Native Faith, Tengrism or Buryat shamanism, 4% declares to be unaffiliated Christian (excluding Protestants), 1% are Orthodox Christian believers without belonging to churches or are members of other Orthodox churches, 1% are members of Protestant churches.
 In addition, 25% of the population declares to be "spiritual but not religious", 13% to be atheist, and 10.8% follows another religion or did not give an answer to the survey.

 Tibetan Buddhism and Orthodox Christianity are the most widespread religions in the republic.
 Many Slavs, who constitute around 67% of the population, are Russian Orthodox.
-Since the breakup of the USSR in 1991, a small number have converted to various Protestant denominations or to Rodnovery, Slavic native faith.
+Since the breakup of the USSR in 1991, a small number have converted to various Protestant denominations or to Rodnovery, also known as the Slavic native faith.
 There are also some Catholics among the Slavs.
 Most of the Germans (0.11% of the population) are also Orthodox, so are some other non-European groups like Armenians (0.23%), Georgians (0.03%), and Soyot (0.37%).
 Buryats constitute 30.04% of the total population.

 Most urban Buryats are either Buddhist or Orthodox, while those in the rural areas often adhere to Yellow shamanism, a mixture of shamanism and Buddhism, or to Black shamanism.
 There are also Tengrist movements.
 Siberian Tatars are around 0.7% of the population.
 However, due to isolation from the main body of Tatars, many of them now are either non-religious or Orthodox.
 Islam is followed by immigrant groups like Azeris and Uzbeks, who constitute another 0.7% of the population.